aco950/aws-cloud-prac-notes/condensed_notes.md

      - Role - authentication method (nothing to do with permissions).
      - Policy Document - permissions-based JSON document that can be attached to a user, group, or role.
 Work is done via API.
+     - NOTE: IAM can be integrated with existing directory systems via AWS Directory Service.

    - MFA (Multi-Factor Authentication)
      - Adds an extra layer of protection on top of your user name and